Breaking the Curse of Knowledge: Towards Effective Multimodal Recommendation using Knowledge Soft Integration: Method

-Based on the trade-off between the time cost and effect of the SSI module, before each epoch in the training process, we only randomly select $K$ images, text, or other modality features as negative samples for an item.
+To balance computational cost and the effectiveness of the SSI module, we randomly sample $K$ images, text, or features from other modalities as negative examples for each item prior to each training epoch.
 The selection process can be formalized as:

-where $\text{Neg}_{i}^{m}$ is the negative sample set of item $i$, \emph{i.e.}, several multimodal features that do not correspond to the item $i$.
-It is worth mentioning that the final performance is not sensitive to $K$.
-So, in our implementation, we empirically set $K$ to $\frac{N_{\mathcal{I}}}{512}$.
+where $\text{Neg}_{i}^{m}$ represents the negative sample set for item $i$, consisting of multimodal features that are not associated with item $i$.
+Notably, the final performance is not highly sensitive to the choice of $K$.
+Thus, in our implementation, we set $K$ empirically to $\frac{N_{\mathcal{I}}}{512}$.

-Naturally, we use the modality features corresponding to the item as the positive sample:
+We designate the modality features corresponding to item $i$ as the positive sample: